krbarounis/Amazon_Reviews_NLP_Project/README.md

 The confusion matrix shows the accuracy of the model across rating buckets.
 The model performed best when predicting ratings of 1 and 5, with 73% and 66% of the observations correctly classified, respectively.
 This is in line with our expectations, given these are likely to be the reviews with the most polarizing language.
 Additionally, the model performed worst on reviews with ratings of 2 given we had the fewest observations in this rating bucket.

-## Part 2: Unsupervised models

-- Topic Modeling with LDA

 ## Future Improvements

-1. Optimize text cleaning process
-    - As this was our first time working with NLP techniques, we did not create an optimal pipeline for NLP pre-processing.
-We tokenized and lemmatized our text before realizing that NLTK's vectorizers take in a corpus of documents, where each document is a string of text, rather than a list of tokens, to create vectors.
+- Test out VADER scores as potential feature in our NB model
+- Use topics derived from LDA as feature in our NB model

-2. Use topics derived from LDA in supervised classification algorithms
+- Use topics derived from LDA as target variable in a new classification model to see how this compares to predicting ratings
-    - We would have liked to have used the topics derived from the unsupervised learning algorithm, LDA, as classes in a supervised classification model.
-Our plan was to assign each review to its most dominant topic and create a classification model that predicted the reivew's topic.